axelfriberg/Greed/README.md

 # Greed
 The app simulates the dice game Greed, played by one person, for Android.

-The first project of the course "Utveckling av mobila applikationer", given at.
+The first project of the course "Utveckling av mobila applikationer".

 ## Rules